flozanofdez/aws-lambda-config/README.md

 allows people to use it either with callbacks or Promises (by promisifying it using something like [Bluebird](http://bluebirdjs.com/), which is what I personall will do when using this in other projects).
 Plus, callbacks simplify the code and tests here.

+### Config JSON
+Recommended best practice is to keep the config JSON checked in to a code repository with the Lambda function (or in a central config repo).
+Because of this, the [included command line tool](bin/put-config) expects the config JSON to be loaded from a file in your file system.
+To encourage this, there is not a config parameter that accepts the JSON string directly.

 ## License